wasmvision/go-mtmd/README.md

 Borrows definitions from the https://github.com/dianlight/gollama.cpp package then modifies them rather heavily.
 Thank you!

+## Installation

+You will need to download the `llama.cpp` libraries for your platform.
+You can obtain them from https://github.com/ggml-org/llama.cpp/releases

+Extract the library files into a directory on local machine.

+For Linux, they have the `.so` file extension.
+For example, `libllama.so`, `libmtmd.so` and so on.
+When using macOS, they have a `.dylib` file extension.
+And on Windows, they have a `.dll` file extension.
+You do not need the other downloaded files to use the `llama.cpp` libraries with `yzma`.

 ***Important Note***
-You have to add the directory with your llama.cpp .so files to your `LD_LIBRARY_PATH` env variable.
+You will need to add the directory with your llama.cpp library files to your `LD_LIBRARY_PATH` env variable.
 For example:

 ```shell
 export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/home/ron/Development/yzma/lib